What we know about how omicron responds to vaccines

 What are the symptoms of omicron?

-Omicron often causes mild symptoms so it may be difficult to tell whether or not you have a cold or Covid.
+Omicron often causes mild symptoms so it may be difficult to tell whether or not you have Covid or just the common cold.

-Symptoms, such as stuffy nose, sore head and sore throat are applicable to both Covid and the common cold making it is very hard to tell the difference without taking a test.
+Symptoms, such as stuffy nose, sore head and sore throat are applicable to both Covid and colds, making it is very hard to tell the difference without taking a test.

 “Omicron is probably more, much more similar to the mild variants we’re seeing in people who have been vaccinated with delta than anything else,” he said.